Welcome to Hull York Medical School

 Course structure

 Through our taught modules and research training sessions, you are provided with training in specialist and generic research skills to support your success in the 60-credit Research Project module, and for future research opportunities across academic, clinical and research careers.
-You have the opportunity to conduct a high-quality anatomy-focussed research project, supported by experts in anatomy research and using tools including 3D computer modelling, and quantitative analysis of patient imaging data, dissection and systematic literature review.
+You will conduct a high-quality anatomy-focused research project, supported by experts in anatomy research and using tools including 3D computer modelling, quantitative analysis of patient imaging data, dissection and systematic literature review.

 Modules

-This programme offers a range of 20 credit modules including three clinical anatomy dissection modules, two optional anatomy modules, a research skills module, two Advance HE-accredited professional practice in education modules, three health education modules, and one research project/dissertation (60 credits).
+This programme offers a range of 20 credit modules, including three clinical anatomy dissection modules, two optional anatomy modules, a research skills module, two professional practice in education modules and one research project/dissertation (60 credits).

-You will select a total of 180 credits, from a flexible combination of modules.
-For MSc Clinical Anatomy, this must include 40 credits of clinical anatomy dissection modules and 60 credits from the research project/dissertation module.
+You will select a total of 180 credits from a flexible combination of modules.
+This will include 40 credits of clinical anatomy dissection modules and 60 credits from the research project/dissertation module.

 *This programme is primarily based at the University of Hull, but some modules involve at least one study day delivered on the University of York campus.